ilia92/homes_mining/home_univ/pho/Readme.txt

 -gt <n>
    Set the GPU tuning parameter (6 to 400).
 The default is 15.
-You can change the tuning parameter interactively with the "+" and "-" keys in the miner’s console window.
+You can change the tuning parameter interactively with the "+" and "-" keys in the miner's console window.
 You may specify this option per-GPU.
-   If you don’t specify "-gt" or you specify value 0, the miner will use auto-tuning to determine the best GT value.
+   If you don't specify "-gt" or you specify value 0, the miner will use auto-tuning to determine the best GT value.
 Note that when the GPU is dual-mining, it ignores the "-gt" values, and uses "-sci" instead.